Bring your Future Into Focus

 How and where do I apply?

 Anyone interested in applying to attend Cherokee Film Institute can fill out the application located here.
-Applications are reviewed and scored on an admissions rubric every quarter and admissions decisions are announced no less than 30 days before classes begin.

 -